School of Engineering

 BioLin Fan is a Ph.D. student in the Department of Management Science & Engineering at Stanford University.

-Research Area: statistics, applied probability, applications in finance and operations research
+Research interests: statistics, applied probability, machine learning, applications in operations research and econometrics